Counter-Strike 2 Beta Causes Skin Prices to Skyrocket

 Counter-Strike 2 is finally here

-CS:GO skins have long been some of the most expensive video game items to trade for real-world currency.
-On March 22nd, 2023, Valve unveiled Counter-Strike 2, a complete overhaul of CS:GO that includes an improved game engine, revamped smoke grenades, and most significantly, the ability to use all existing skins in the new game.
+CS:GO skins have long been among the most expensive video game items to trade for real-world currency.
+On March 22nd, 2023, Valve unveiled Counter-Strike 2, a complete overhaul of CS:GO that includes an improved game engine, revamped smoke grenades, and, most significantly, the ability to use all existing skins in the new game.

 Why have skin prices increased